ArpanPrj/MyReproducibilityProject/README.md

 ## Workflow Overview

-This RNA-seq pipeline is built as a stepwise, reproducible, and modular structure — from raw read downloads all the way to functional interpretations of differentially expressed genes.
+This RNA-seq pipeline is built as a stepwise and reproducible workflow — from raw read downloads all the way to functional interpretations of differentially expressed genes.

 ---